Man, lying on road, apparently drunk when hit by truck near Ala Moana

-A man in his 30s was apparently drunk when he was struck by a pickup truck early this morning in the Ala Moana area.
+A man in his 30s was apparently drunk when he was struck by a pickup truck early Sunday morning in the Ala Moana area.

 Police said alcohol was a factor on the part of the man, who was lying in the roadway when he was hit at 3:55 a.m. at Kona Street prior to Piikoi Street.